elastic/eck-diagnostics/README.md

   -o, --operator-namespaces strings    Comma-separated list of namespace(s) in which operator(s) are running (default [elastic-system])
-      --output-directory string        Path where to output diagnostic results -r, --resources-namespaces strings   Comma-separated list of namespace(s) in which resources are managed --run-stack-diagnostics          Run diagnostics on deployed Elasticsearch clusters and Kibana instances, requires deploying diagnostic Pods into the cluster (default true)
+      --output-directory string        Path where to output diagnostic results -r, --resources-namespaces strings   Comma-separated list of namespace(s) in which resources are managed --run-agent-diagnostics          Run diagnostics on deployed Elastic Agents.
+Warning: credentials will not be redacted and appear as plain text in the archive
+      --run-stack-diagnostics          Run diagnostics on deployed Elasticsearch clusters and Kibana instances, requires deploying diagnostic Pods into the cluster (default true)
       --verbose                        Verbose mode
 ```

 ## Information collected by eck-diagnostics

 The eck-diagnostics retrieves Kubernetes API server resources and log files and, unless disabled, it runs Elastic [support-diagnostics](https://github.com/elastic/support-diagnostics) on Elasticsearch and Kibana instances installed in the namespaces indicated by the `-r, --resources-namespaces` flag.
+In addition it can optionally run the [diagnostic subcommand](https://www.elastic.co/guide/en/fleet/current/elastic-agent-cmd-options.html#elastic-agent-diagnostics-command) on all running Elastic Agents.
+Please note that credentials are not redacted in the Elastic Agent diagnostics and may appear in plain text inside the diagnostics archive.
+Elastic Agent diagnostics are therefore disabled by default.

 The following Kubernetes resources are retrieved from the cluster being diagnosed: